Mate CleanBend Forming Technology

 • Springs are accessible from the outside for easy maintenance and lubrication.
 No special tools are required

-Step 1 and 2 – To expose the rotating working surfaces for lubrication, cycle the brake to engage and rotate the die
+Step 2: Cycle the brake to engage and rotate the die

 lubrication-cb-pbt